Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Application in monolayer -

 We also perform self-consistent unrestricted HFMF calculations to check the above predictions from our new method.
 To drive the system to a desired ordered state, we symmetrize the mean-field Hamiltonian according to its magnetic group at each step of iterations.
-The total energy of the converged ordered states relative to the non-magnetic (NM) state as functions of $U$ are plotted in Fig.~\ref{fig2} (c), which confirms our prediction that the Zigzag antiferromagnetic ordered state is the ground state when $U$ increases to $0.5$ eV, whose energy is about $2\sim4$ meV lower than the other two magnetic dipolar states.
-We notice that the Octu-I and Octu-II states can also be stabilized by $U$ around $0.5\sim1.1$ eV ($J=0$ eV) although their energy are higher than NM state.
+The total energy of the converged ordered states relative to the non-magnetic (NM) state as functions of $U$ are plotted in Fig.~\ref{fig2} (c), which confirms our prediction that the Zigzag antiferromagnetic ordered state is the ground state when $U>0.4$ eV, whose energy is about $2\sim4$ meV lower than the other two magnetic dipolar states.
+We notice that the Oc-I$\sim$IV states can also be stabilized by $U$ around $0.5\sim1.1$ eV ($J=0$ eV) although their energy are higher than NM state.
 When $U$ exceeds $1.15$ eV, their energy become lower than the NM state.
-The energy difference between Octu-I and Octu-II is very tiny at $J=0$ eV (Octu-II is about $10^{-4}$ meV lower than Octu-I).
-When $J\ge0.22$ eV, the Octu-I state can not be stabilized anymore (Appendix~\ref{appd}).
-Therefore, we only study Octu-II state, i.e. $O^{36}_{21}$ state, hereafter.
-The calculated size of the $O^{36}_{21}$ octupole moment in Octu-II state with respect to $U$ is plotted in Fig.~\ref{fig2} (d).
-It shows that this octupole moment appears around $U=0.5$ eV, then increases monotonously as increasing $U$, and finally saturates once entering into the meta-stable state.
-These features show a typical first-order phase transition~\cite{khomskii2010} from NM to the $O^{36}_{21}$ state.
-All the self-consistent HFMF calculations are consistent with our predictions, which validates our new method.
+The energy difference between Oc-I (Oc-III) and Oc-II (Oc-IV) is very tiny at $J=0$ eV (Oc-II is about $10^{-4}$ meV lower than Oc-I).
+When $J\ge0.22$ eV, the Oc-I (Oc-III) state can not be stabilized anymore (Appendix~\ref{appf}).
+Therefore, we only study Oc-II (Oc-IV) state, i.e. FM-$O^{36}_{21}$ (AFM-$O^{36}_{21}$) state, hereafter.